Eligibility and General Terms

 Participants grant to the EDPA Foundation the right to make photographs, audio recordings, and/or video recordings of all program events or meetings, and further grant to the EDPA Foundation the unlimited right to publish, without compensation, participants’ and company names, submitted materials, photographs, audio recordings, and video recordings for educational, promotional, public relations, and advertising purposes.

 All decisions made by the judges on all matters relating to the Alabama Launchpad Startup Competition are final.
-The EDPA Foundation, at their discretion and without prior notice to the competitors, reserve the unrestricted right to interpret these rules, and to alter, amend, or change competition rules, conditions, or awards.
+The EDPA Foundation, at their discretion and without prior notice to the competitors, reserves the unrestricted right to interpret these rules, and to alter, amend, or change competition rules, conditions, or awards.

 - The judging panel is comprised of five individuals representing the investment/angel community, entrepreneurs, and corporate stakeholders.